-Inject Lantus into the abdomen, thighs or upper arms.
+Inject Apidra into the abdomen, thighs or upper arms.

 - With one hand, stabilise the skin by spreading it or pinching up a large area, as recommended by your healthcare professional. - 2.
 Insert the needle into the skin as recommended by your healthcare professional. - 3.
-Inject the full dose of Lantus by pushing the plunger as far as it will go. - 4.
-Slowly count to 10 before removing the needle from the
+Inject the full dose of Apidra by pushing the plunger as far as it will go. - 4.
+Slowly count to 10 before removing the needle from the not used more often than once a month.

-Use a different injection site each injection so that the same site is not used more often that once a month.
+Use a different injection site each injection so that the same site is